 Step 1 – Identify Your Ideal Partner

-The first question you should ask yourself is, “which audiences will want to work with me in a channel program?”
-An easy way to locate potential partners is to look at your competition’s channel.
-A good place to start is the partner page on their websites.
+The first question you should ask yourself is, “which audiences will want to join my channel sales program?”
+An easy way to locate potential partners is to look at your competition’s channel, starting with their partner page on their websites.
 Do they have companies that are reselling or referring them business?
 What types of companies are these, and what value are they receiving from the partnership?

 Step 2 – Determine the Preferred Channel Program Structure